 This form of charge or crime is basically a domestic battery that has been elevated to the status of a felony versus a misdemeanor.
 The reasons for this vary.
 First, if you batter your spouse or girlfriend while she is pregnant the charge is elevated from a misdemeanor to a felony due to the pregnancy of the victim.
 Similarly, if you allegedly strangled someone during the course of a crime this may likewise be grounds to aggravate the charge to a felony.

 Any infliction of physical or mental injury upon a child can be classified as child abuse.
 The State of Florida aggressively prosecutes cases of child abuse.
 Child abuse is a serious charge and should be defended by a lawyer or law firm with experience defending these types of cases.
 Many times, we see these charges filed where a parent was disciplining a child.
 The State often looks at any form of traditional discipline, spanking for example, as excessive which makes them bring charges against a parent or both parents.
 In any event, if you feel you are under investigation for any form of child abuse it is important for you to protect your rights and hire an experienced law firm like ours.

 Child neglect cases are aggressively prosecuted by the State Attorney’s Office and you should only hire experienced counsel when defending any child neglect case.
 Our firm has experience defending child abuse and child neglect cases.

 Spousal abuse cases are generally brought in the form of a domestic battery charge.
 In some cases, where it is unclear who was the initial aggressor, both spouses may be arrested for the reduced charge of “fighting.”
 If you are arrested for spousal abuse, formally known as domestic battery, it is very important you hire an experienced attorney who has defended numerous domestic battery and fighting charges in the past.

-To discus your case contact our Jacksonville, FL domestic violence lawyers today.
+To discuss your case contact our Jacksonville FL domestic violence lawyers today.